 As a consultant, you’re storing confidential, personal data on your clients and their businesses.
 Using a computer or mobile device, using email, having a website, accepting online payments all mean that you’re at risk of cyber-related crimes and losses.

 Suppose you experience a data breach involving client data; you can be held liable and incur high costs, even if the situation is outside of your control.
 These costs include forensics, legal to notify those affected, credit protection services, and public relations costs.

 Cyber liability insurance can help you pay for the costs you may incur due to a cyber breach including extortion, breach response costs, data recovery and the lost business income when your network-dependent income is interrupted.

 Coverage for Auto Related Risks

-Because consultants are often traveling to and from client appointments, you’re at a higher risk of auto liability losses.
-If you or a member of your team is liable for an accident while traveling between client calls, it’s likely that your personal auto insurance will not provide coverage because the accident occurred while the vehicle was being used for business.
+Because consultants often travel to and from client appointments, you’re at a higher risk of auto liability losses.
+For example, suppose you or a member of your team is liable for an accident while traveling between client calls.
+In that case, your personal auto insurance will not provide coverage because the accident occurred while the vehicle was being used for business.

 Coverage for Employee Related Risks